BAlmeidaS/zettelkasten/Zettelkasten/Harmonic Mean.md

 *The harmonic mean will always be the least among the mean, median, and mode. **

 It's particularly useful in situations where you are averaging ratios or rates, like speed or density.
-For example, if you want to calculate the average speed of a trip where different legs of the trip are traveled at different speeds, the harmonic mean would give you the correct average speed.
+For example, if you want to calculate the average speed of a trip where different legs of the trip are travelled at different speeds, the harmonic mean would give you the correct average speed.